owncloud/ocis/docs/helpers/README.md

 ## Tasks for New Releases

 Close before a new release gets published, but **before** a new ocis admin docs branch is created, some tasks need to be done manually.
 These tasks cant be done automatically!
-By processing these manual tasks, doc related and important files get updated respectively created, ready to be consumed by the admin docs.
+By processing these manual tasks, doc related and important files get updated or created, ready to be consumed by the admin docs.
 The following situations can occur, see the solution provided:

 1. Admin docs prepares in master for envvar delta changes.
-Building the admin docs report inexisting referenced delta files.\
+Building the admin docs report non-existent referenced delta files.\
 &#8594; Run the manual tasks described below and restart the branched admin docs.

 2. A new admin docs branch gets created but no `docs-stable-x.y` branch has been created in the ocis repo so far.
-Building the branched admin docs report inexisting referenced files.\
+Building the branched admin docs reports non-existent referenced files.\
 &#8594; Run the manual tasks described below.\
 &#8594; Take care that the `docs-stable-x.y` branch gets created in the ocis repo.\
 &#8594; Alternatively you can _temporarily_ point in the branched [docs-ocis/antora.yml](https://github.com/owncloud/docs-ocis/blob/master/antora.yml) `compose_tab_1` to `master`.\
 &#8594; Restart building the branched admin docs.

-3. A new ocis release is close to be released, the manual tasks **have not been** processed so far.\
+3. A new ocis release is close to being released, the manual tasks **have not been** processed so far.\
 &#8594; Run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

-4. A new ocis release is close to be released, the manual tasks **have been** processed some time ago.\
+4. A new ocis release is close to being released, the manual tasks **have been** processed some time ago.\
 &#8594; Re-run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

 5. A new ocis release **has been released**, the manual tasks **have not been** processed so far.\